googleapis/sdk-platform-java/library_generation/README.md

 Note that you do not need to create `$destination_path` beforehand.

-The directory structure of the generated library is
+The directory structure of the generated library _withtout_ postprocessing is
 ```
 $destination_path
   |_gapic-*